Maple syrup is mixed and prepared for bottling.

 As winter's frozen landscape begins to thaw, the Adirondack Region of New York prepares for a sweet maple sugaring season.
-Throughout the region, groves of maples trees, or sugar bushes, are already sporting taps to collect maple sap.
-New York State is the second largest producer of maple syrup in the United States, with the Adirondack Region accounting for nearly one third of the state's production.
+Throughout the region, groves of maple trees, or sugar bushes, are already sporting taps to collect maple sap.
+New York State is the second largest producer of maple syrup in the United States, with the Adirondack Region accounting for nearly one-third of the state's production.
 After all, the Sugar Maple is New York State's official tree.

 An Adirondack Tradition

 Maple sugaring is a tradition older than the Adirondack Park itself, said to have originated with the Iroquois when an errant tomahawk struck a maple tree, releasing the sap.
 Contemporary sugar makers begin harvesting sap as winter wanes, usually around the beginning of March.
 Warmer days give way to freezing nights, creating ideal conditions and increasing sap flow.